 3.2 Independent FPS Structure

 The Independent FPS Structure (the “FPS Structure”) assumes Enron and its partner(s) own the FPS but do not own either the oil export pipeline or the gas export pipeline.
 The FPS Structure is based on a “first in first out” approach.
 In addition, the FPS Structure contains various tariff step downs after specified production volumes are achieved.
 Thus, there are different tariffs for different production traunches, e.g., the first 30mmboe.
-The table below presents the tariffs along with their corresponding production traunches for the FPS, the Oil Pipeline and the Gas Pipeline.
+The table below presents the proposed the tariffs along with their corresponding production traunches for the FPS, the Oil Pipeline and the Gas Pipeline.